[Solved] Why Is One AirPod Louder Than the Other?

 1. Open Settings > Accessibility.

-2. Navigate to Hearing and tap Audio/Visual.
+2. Go to Hearing and tap Audio/Visual.

 3. Enable Mono Audio.